capensis/canopsis/doc/TR/TR__alarms.rst

 Finaly, you can find some general informations about searches here : https://git.canopsis.net/canopsis/canopsis/blob/develop/doc/sakura/FR/fr__alarms_tray.rst#search-dsl

 Before sending a query to the default route, you need to validate the expression provided by users.
 Once it is validated, you can perform search by using the default route.
-If it's not validated, you must inform user of that.
-A message telling about the wrong expression
+If it's not validated, you must inform the user of that.
+A message telling about the wrong expression.

-**TO BE COMPLETED BY FLO** => Donner les infos de la route à appeler avec ses paramètres alerts/search/validate?expression=<EXPRESSION>
+**TO BE COMPLETED** => Informations about the second adapter alerts/search/validate?expression=<EXPRESSION>

 Action buttons